samuelmeuli/fathom/docs/installing-fathom.md

 ## Automatically starting Fathom on boot

-To ensure the Fathom web server keeps running whenever the system reboots, we should use a process manager.
+To ensure that the Fathom web server keeps running whenever the system reboots, we should use a process manager.
 Ubuntu 16.04 and later ship with systemd.

 Create a new file called `/etc/systemd/system/my-fathom-site.service` with the following content.
 Replace `$USER` with your actual username and `my-fathom-site` with your site's name: